jeremyikwuje/monierate-website/src/blog/breet-app-automated-otc-exchange-now-on-monierate.md

 At the time of this writing, 23 July 2025,

-The [USDT to Naira rate of Breet](https://monierate.com/converter/breet/?Amount=1&From=usd&To=ngn) as of this writing is N1510, which is relatively better than what you get out there without risking your USDT in the peer-to-peer market.
+The [USDT to Naira](https://monierate.com/converter/breet/?Amount=1&From=usdt&To=ngn)  rate of Breet as of this writing is N1515, which is relatively better than what you get out there without risking your USDT in the peer-to-peer market.

 I shouldn’t tell you the app is easy enough, because over 250,000 active users and 3 million crypto trades have been executed.